-Pursuant to the terms of the flow-through share agreements, the Company needs to comply with its flow-through contractual obligations to subscribers with respect to the Income Tax Act (Canada) by incurring qualified exploration expenditures before December 31, of the year following the year in which the agreement is entered into.
-However, as at June 30, 2023 all flow-through expenditure commitments have been met.
-The Company indemnifies the subscribers of current and previous flow-through share offerings against any tax related amounts that become payable by the shareholder as a result of the Company not meeting its expenditure commitments.
-Certain interpretations are required to assess the eligibility of flow- through expenditures that if changed, could result in the denial of renunciation.
+Pursuant to the terms of the flow-through share agreements, the Company needs to comply with its flow- through contractual obligations to subscribers with respect to the Income Tax Act (Canada) by incurring qualified exploration expenditures before December 31 of the year following the year in which the agreement is entered into.
+The Company indemnifies the subscribers of current and previous flow-through share offerings against any tax related amounts that become payable by the shareholder as a result of the Company not meeting its expenditures that if changed, could result in the denial of renunciation.
+The Company is committed to incur flow-through eligible expenditures of \$543,750 (flow through - \$325,000 and CMETC - \$218,750) in Canadian Exploration Expenditures (as such term is defined in the Income Tax Act (Canada)) by December 31, 2025 arising from flow-through offerings, of which \$246,966 has been incurred to June 30, 2024 with a balance of \$296,784 to be spent.

-16. SUBSEQUENT EVENT
+15. SUBSEQUENT EVENTS